DeiC-HPC/GPU-learning/mdbook/src/directives.md

 groundwork.
 We need to understand how to make the program run on the GPU and how to get our data to and from it.

-{:.cpp-openmp}
+{:.code-info cpp-openmp}
-OpenACC is a set of pragmas, which the compiler uses to optimize your code.
+OpenMP is a set of pragmas, which the compiler uses to optimize your code.
 These directives start with `#pragma omp` where `omp` is the start of the OpenACC statement.

-{:.f90-openmp}
+{:.code-info f90-openmp}
-OpenACC is a set of pragmas, which the compiler uses to optimize your code.
+OpenMP is a set of pragmas, which the compiler uses to optimize your code.
 These directives start with `$!omp` where `omp` is the start of the OpenACC statement.

-{:.cpp-openacc}
+{:.code-info cpp-openacc}
 OpenACC is a set of pragmas, which the compiler uses to optimize your code.
 These directives start with `#pragma acc` where `acc` is the start of the OpenACC statement.

-{:.f90-openacc}
+{:.code-info f90-openacc}
 OpenACC is a set of pragmas, which the compiler uses to optimize your code.
 These directives start with `$!acc` where `acc` is the start of the OpenACC statement.